flowground/splitter-component/README.md

 ## Actions
 ### Split Message By Array
+**This action is deprecated, please use Split on JSONata Expression instead.**

 Splits a message into multiple messages using a given separator.
 The separator is treated as a path to a property inside the message.
 A message is split when a property is an array and emitted are multiple messages.
 Otherwise the original message is emitted.

 For example, we have a message: